Why Men Don't Reach Out For Help - And What Changes It

 By the time this belief is fully installed, the idea of asking for help doesn't just feel difficult.
 It feels morally wrong.

-False belief two: "Your problems aren't real"
+False Belief 2: "Your problems aren't real"

-He exaggerates.
+She tells him that he exaggerates.
 He is too sensitive.
 What he experiences as serious is, to anyone watching clearly, barely worth remarking on.
 Other men would have dealt with this quietly and moved on.
 The fact that he hasn't says something about him.
-What this does is more than undermine his confidence — it removes the foundation that reaching out requires.
+What this does is more than undermine his confidence - it removes the foundation that reaching out requires.

-To tell someone what is happening to you, you need to believe that what is happening is real, that your account of it is accurate, that the weight you feel corresponds to something that actually exists.
 He is no longer sure of any of that.
 He has a persistent and shapeless sense that something is deeply wrong, but the account he would need to give keeps dissolving when he tries to form it.

 She has been there first, and her version - calm, specific, backed by examples he can't quite refute - sits where his certainty used to be.

-False belief three: "Speaking up is dangerous"
+False Belief 3: "Speaking up is dangerous"

-He will not be believed.
-He will be seen as the problem he actually is.
-He will lose his children, his reputation, the standing he has spent his life building.
-This gets communicated not through direct threat but through what happens the few times he has tried to speak — inside the relationship, to her — where speaking up reliably produced consequences that confirmed exactly what she had been telling him.
-He generalises from those experiences in ways that feel entirely rational, because inside the logic of what has been done to him, they are.
+This gets communicated through what happens the few times he has tried to speak - inside the relationship, to her - where speaking up reliably produced consequences that confirmed exactly what she had been telling him.

 This one arrives more quietly than the others.
 Somewhere in the accumulation of manufactured failure, corrupted self-reliance, and repeated messaging about the insignificance of his experience, a belief takes hold that is distinct from shame and more corrosive than fear.

-It is the conviction that help was never meant for him — that genuine support, someone taking his situation seriously, is available to people who deserve it, and that what the record of this relationship shows is that he doesn't.
+That genuine support, someone taking his situation seriously, is available to people who deserve it, and that what the record of this relationship shows is that he doesn't.
 He wouldn't say it in those words.
 He probably doesn't think it consciously.
 But it sits there underneath every impulse to reach out and answers before he has finished asking.

-The venus fly trap have been closing for so long that he has forgotten he is inside it.
+The venus fly trap has been closing for so long that he has forgotten he is inside it.
+The silence that follows feels like his own.
+It isn't.

 Part Three: What the world builds from the outside